 What is Evidence-Based Health Care?

-One definition of evidence-based health care is clinical care that integrates the best available medical research with the clinician's expertise and the patient values and wishes.
+One definition of evidence-based health care is clinical care that integrates the best available medical research with clinical expertise and patient values.
 Clinical care includes making a diagnosis and choosing a treatment plan, whether that be drugs or surgery.
 As pathologists, this means using the best available evidence, along with our clinical experience and understanding of patient needs, when making diagnoses and prognoses for our patients.

 'Best evidence' is hinting at the idea that some evidence is more robust than others, with systematic reviews and randomised controlled trials being the gold standards (having the least bias), followed by less well controlled trials such as cohort or case-control studies, then basic laboratory research (because this does not involve patients).
 Of course, the best available may not be the ideal or gold standard.
 It's also worth bearing in mind that this hierarchy of evidence does not imply any particular type of evidence is intrinsically 'better' or more worthy, but that some types of evidence are more useful for predicting what will help patient care in a clinical, real world setting.